 Otherwise, since the Ecobee3 and Ecobee4’s interface and systems are identical, we can say in the years that we’ve used an Ecobee, we’ve had few complaints.
 It would be great if the Ecobee4 gave us the ability look at our HVAC’s performance via the app — a minor complaint.
 Also, there’s limited schedule-building capabilities in the app compared to the website.
 This might seem a minor point, but for those who would like comfort settings tailored to their tastes it’s a drag to have to go to the website to set that up.

 But the smartest tech baked into this system is the Ecobee4’s remote sensors.
 These battery-operated satellites let you measure the temperature in rooms around your home.
 From there, you can perform a variety of heating and cooling-related fixes.
 For example, an obvious use is averaging the temperatures of rooms throughout your home, a function that helps ensure that one area isn’t draftier than another.
 Also, through a “follow me” feature, the Ecobee4 can adjust your home’s temperature based on where you go (so no need to measure the spare bedroom, if you’re not spending time there).
 These two tricks alone make the Ecobee4 a great thermostat for older homes that may not have multi-zoned heating and cooling.
-With a nod to the voice assistant shortcomings and an eye towards its future maturation, we recommend Ecobee4, even if its big selling point is a bit of a bust.
+We recommend Ecobee4.
 Due largely to its ability to connect with remote sensors, the smart thermostat performs extremely well, offering users an array of features and configurations that can make homes feel warmer and perform better.